wision-ware/Maldact/README.md

 ## Overview

 Maldact is a versatile tool designed to assist scientists in classifying large datasets quickly and efficiently.
 It emphasizes simplicity, maintainability, modularity, and automation.
 At its core, Maldact features a custom-built feedforward artificial neural network (ANN) backend, allowing users to train custom models and apply them to actual data.
-This project is funded and led by the Department of Space Physics, Institute of Atmospheric Physics, CAS, and developed by Vavřinec Kavan, a Computer Science bachelors student at the Faculty of Mathematics and Physics, Charles University (CUNI).
+This project is funded and led by the Department of Space Physics, Institute of Atmospheric Physics, CAS, and developed by Vavřinec Kavan, a Computer Science bachelors student at the Faculty of Mathematics and Physics, Charles University (CUNI) in Prague.

 ## Installation